fatiharapoglu/twitter/README.md

 -   [ ] handle tweet text html-like breaks
 -   [ ] change explore to home, home only followings
 -   [ ] add delete options for users tweets
--   [ ] tweak useAuth, add loading state for auth loading instead of null
 -   [ ] optimistic update on likes
+-   [ ] unlike
+-   [ ] animation on click ? react spring?
+-   [ ] add skeletons for loading such as ...
+Tweets, description
+-   [ ] animations on tweets
+-   [ ] tooltips for likes/retweets and so on

 You can just look around just like real twitter, but only get full access if you are logged in.